danny-baker/deploy-beast-datascience-vm/README.md

 It's also worth nothing that many VM classes offer temporary high speed storage.
 This is usually located super local to your compute hardware and is basically the fastest storage you can get.
 Note it's ephemeral and only lasts a few days so is really useful for data processing stages.
 The temporary storage is automatically mounted on your VM at location `/mnt`.

 ### How do I transfer data to and from my VM?
-This is a proper remote linux machine so it's not as straight forward as copy-pasting documents to your windows filesytem that you might be used to running JHub on your local machine.
-But, the beauty is that you can do most of your uploading/downloading directly through the Jupyter Hub server by way of the browser, which should cover most people's needs.
-Don't forget you can rip down data from the internet at lightening speeds from your VM ten times faster than on your home internet or Colab which is constrained to 130Mb/s, for example.
+This is a proper remote linux machine so it's not as straight forward as copy-pasting documents to your windows filesytem running JHub on your laptop etc. But, the beauty is that you can do most of your uploading/downloading directly through the Jupyter Hub server by way of the browser, which should cover most people's needs.
+Don't forget you can rip down data from the internet at lightening speeds from your VM.
+Because your VM is sitting in a datacenter, it typically had D/L speeds ten times faster (1800+ Mbit/s) than on your home internet or Colab which is constrained to 130Mb/s, for example.

 **Getting data into your VM:**
 - From your pc: use the JHub upload feature in browser or tools like `rsync` from a linux terminal (requires you to have WSL in windows)
-- From the internet: wget/curl/github (just like you would in Colab)
+- From the internet: wget/curl/github (just like you would in cloud notebook tools)

 **Getting data out of your VM:**